How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Pattern 1: Updating Simple Key-Value Pairs (The Foundation)

-Based on that emergency, here’s the reliable pattern for simple JSON updates:
+Building on that scenario, here’s the reliable pattern for simple JSON updates:

 # Generic pattern for string values